datenstrom/yellow/README.md

 ----------------------
 1. [Download Yellow](https://github.com/markseu/yellowcms/archive/master.zip) and unzip it.
 2. Copy all files to your web hosting.
 3. Open your website in a browser.
-That's it.

 How do I get started?
 ---------------------
-You already have everything you need.
 Start by editing your website.
+Just give it a try.
-For more information see [Yellow documentation](https://github.com/markseu/yellowcms/wiki) and [Yellow extensions](https://github.com/markseu/yellowcms-extensions).
+For more information see [Yellow documentation](https://github.com/markseu/yellowcms/wiki).

 License
 -------
 Yellow is free and open source, made by the people who use Yellow.
 [Thank you](https://github.com/markseu/yellowcms/wiki/Yellow-contributors).
-Yellow core and extensions are licensed under [GPLv2](http://opensource.org/licenses/GPL-2.0) unless stated otherwise.
+Yellow is licensed under [GPLv2](http://opensource.org/licenses/GPL-2.0) unless stated otherwise.